You are here

 OR

-High school graduation or GED and two years of experience as an Attendant Counselor 1, equivalent or higher level state class.
+Two years of experience as an Attendant Counselor 1 equivalent or higher level state class.

 OR